cyjake/ceaseless/README.md

 ### Install

-Just `$ npm install ceaseless`, you are good to go.
+Just `$ npm install -g ceaseless`, you are good to go.

 ### Usage